 Remember, here at the library we want you to Succeed, and we welcome your questions.

 Welcome to the Library!
 As always, the library is here to help you do well in your classes from Accounting to Spanish, we have tons of items to help improve your learning experience here at Thomas Nelson!
 From computers and laptops, books and magazines to the WEPA printers we strive to make sure that you are equipped with what you need to Succeed.

 Corey and Dawn are our resident Reference Librarians and they are here to assist you with any research questions you have.
 They can help you locate resources for that research paper your teacher just assigned.
 In addition to our librarians, we also have “Research Guides” located on the library website.
 They are specific to a particular subject, which is a great place to start with any research questions.
 In the event that you have a questions beyond regular business hours we have an “Ask a Librarian” feature on the Library Website.
 This is great for those 3 am cram sessions, or those last minute papers.

 Sad news in the field of Young Adult Literature.
 Walter Dean Myers died yesterday.
 Read the article from the Library of congress blog here: Books Changed His Life

 The Hampton library has installed two additional WEPA print stations AND moved all four stations to a central location midway between the circulation desk and the Technology Learning Center.
 One of the new stations is a high speed Black & White only printer and the other three can print in black & white or color.

-The college will be switching to a new print management system in January 2014.
-The new system, WEPA™, is a cloud printing network that will enable students to upload documents from any internet connection and then print them anywhere a WEPA™ kiosk is located.
-The kiosks can also print documents directly from a USB thumb-drive.
+WEPA™, is a cloud printing network that will not only print from the LRC computers but also enable students to upload documents from any internet connection and then print them anywhere a WEPA™ kiosk is located.
+The kiosks can also print documents directly from a USB thumb-drive and mobile devices.